mattetti/merb-book/book-content/en/4-interacting-with-the-database-sequel/3-data-retrieval-and-manipulation.markdown

     >> Post[:title => 'First Post']
     => #<Post @values={:published=>false, :body=>"This is a blog post", :id=>1, :title=>"First Post"}>

 `Post.all` will return the entire set of Post objects.
-There are a number of ways to refine the query made.
-The Sequel model is treated like a Sequel dataset, and all of the selection and refinement methods available to a dataset can be applied to a Sequel::Model.
+The Sequel model is treated like a Sequel dataset.
+All of the selection and refinement methods available to a dataset can be applied to a Sequel::Model.
 To simplify the following examples, the SQL statements produced by Sequel::Model have been shown.

     $ merb -i
     >> Post.all